Zyber17/V2/readme.md

 ## Roadmap

+* Update color scheme
-* Add search everywhere
+* Add related stroies to the article view
 * Add briefs
 * Add upcoming events
 * Allow stories to be marked as rotator stories
-* Allow photos to be marked as either rotator or article preview
 * Add temperature metric
 * Have staff bios
 * Allow users to change their password